How uv Works Under the Hood

 ├── uv-cache/ # Global content-addressed cache

-├── uv-distribution/ # Wheel and sdist handling
+├── uv-distribution/ # Wheel and sdist handling, metadata fetching

-├── uv-build/ # Build backend (uv's own build system)
+├── uv-build/ # uv's own build backend (replaces setuptools/hatchling)

 ├── uv-pep440/ # Python version specifier parsing (PEP 440)